oddbird/oddsite/content/work/timedesigner.rst

     slug: 'iterate'
   - text: |
       Oddbird was the wise investment.
-      We could have selected a cheaper avenue for this work.​ We would have paid for it manifold in long run.
+      We could have selected a cheaper avenue for this work -- we would have paid for it manifold in the long run.
     name: 'Furman Brown'
     role: 'Founder'
     slug: 'investment'